Medically Reviewed by Dr. Majid Tanveer, DVM

 Other signs to watch for include bad breath, which may indicate periodontal disease.

-If you’re not sure what’s normal or are concerned, it’s best to check in with your vet.
+If you’re not sure what’s expected or are concerned, it’s best to check in with your vet.
 He can help you determine if further testing is needed.

 Monitor Your Dog’s Gum Color for Optimal Health